BRC-100-Protocol/BRC-100-Protocol-Stack/README.md

 ### 10. Burn Token

 The burn is a newly introduced operation by the BRC-100 protocol.
-The user can inscribe the inscription of the burn operation and then transfer the inscription to the owner of the application, which is similar to the semantics of the transfer operation.
+The user can inscribe the inscription of the burn operation and then transfer the inscription to the deployer of the application, which is similar to the semantics of the transfer operation.
 Then the inscribed token will be burned or transferred to the balance of the application.
 Similar to the definition of mint operation, there are three burn operators: burn, burn2, and burn3, which correspond logically to mint, mint2, and mint3 respectively.
 No extra configuration is required, all applications/tokens support these three burn operators.

 • burn: Burn to Public, everyone can use the operator to burn token.
 After the token is burned successfully, the circulating supply will be reduced, and the burned token cannot be minted again.